 - The Shen Gong Wu in Xiaolin Showdown tend to have this effect.
 There's a subset of them that when combined will create the dreaded Mala-mala Jong.

 - The Meta-Nanites from Generator Rex, one lets you control temperature, one lets you control energy, one lets you control Gravity, one lets you control Time, and the last one Imitates Rexs powerset.
 Each one is at least a class 3 on the super weight scale but linked through Rex they are at least a class 5 if not class 7.

 - In Gargoyles, the Eye of Odin, the Phoenix Gate, and the Grimoire Acanorum are also known as the Three Keys of Power.
 Each is already a powerful artifact.
 Bringing all three together unlocks vast magical power.
-The spell responsible for the Gargoyles' Magic Pants was cast by a mage who possessed the Three Keys of Power at the behest of Julius Caesar since he found the nudity of awakening Gargoyles distasteful.
+The spell responsible for the Gargoyles' Magic Pants was cast by a mage who possessed the Three Keys of Power at the behest of Caesar Augustus since he found the nudity of awakening Gargoyles distasteful.
 In the actual animated series the Archmage's Evil Plan was to obtain the Eye of Odin and the Phoenix Gate (he already had the Grimoire) to gain ultimate power.
 By the end of the animated series all three are lost forever.
 The Grimoire (which the Archmage ate to absorb it) destroys itself and the Archmage from within after he could no control its power due to losing the Eye.
 Odin reclaims his missing Eye.
 Goliath hurls the Phoenix Gate into the timestream to prevent anyone from using it again.
 In the comics the Gate is broken and releases the actual Phoenix that was imprisoned inside it.